Quad Cities, Illinois, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Check that you find the right type.
-The vast majority of adapters available online are simply plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. Take care to pick the necessary kind.
+The majority of adapters available are just plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most countries.

 • Airplane phone mount